Man on a hill at sunset, considering his life expectancy with a brain lesion.

 The nature of the lesion itself is the most significant factor in determining a prognosis.
 A benign (non-cancerous) lesion generally has a much better outlook than a malignant (cancerous) one.
 Doctors also “grade” tumors based on how abnormal the cells look and how quickly they are likely to grow.
 For example, some slow-growing benign tumors have a five-year survival rate of over 90%.
 In contrast, a high-grade, aggressive tumor like a glioblastoma has a much lower survival rate.
 The lesion’s location also matters.
 If it’s in an area that’s difficult to operate on or controls vital functions, treatment can be more complex.

-The Role of Your Age and Overall Health
+How Your Age and Health Play a Role

 Your personal health profile plays a crucial role in your prognosis.
 Generally, younger individuals tend to have a more favorable outcome.
 According to Cancer Research UK, people younger than 40 often have a better outlook than older adults.
 Your overall health is another key piece of the puzzle.
 If you are in good health without other serious conditions, your body may be stronger and more resilient to handle intensive treatments like surgery or chemotherapy.
 A strong foundation of health gives you a better chance to recover from treatment and manage side effects, which can positively influence your long-term prognosis.